Green moong usli (stir-fry) step-by-step recipe with video and photos.

-Garnish: I garnish the usli with lemon juice, coconut, and coriander leaves.
+Garnish: Lemon juice, coconut, and coriander leaves.

 Take care not to overcook the green moong, else the usli will turn too mushy.
 Once soaked, the green moong dal is cooked in very little time so keep a close eye.
 If you are not using it immediately after boiling, drain all the water and keep it uncovered.

 Do not throw away the water in which the green moong is boiled.
-This water is very nutritious and can be used to knead dough for roti or paratha.
+This water is very nutritious and can be used to knead the dough for roti or paratha.

 This dish is: